Salmon data package specification

 - measurement types, entities, dimensions, and concepts (via

-term_iriandterm_type), - entities (
+term_iriandterm_type) - entities (

-entity_iriintables.csv), - concept schemes (
+entity_iriinmetadata/tables.csv) - concept schemes (

 - measurement types, entities, dimensions, and concepts (via

-- The R package will:
+- The R package can:

-- read SDEP metadata and data files,
+- read salmon data package metadata and data files

-- validate packages against this specification,
+- validate packages against this specification

-- join in ontology/vocabulary information,
+- join in ontology and vocabulary information

-- help reshape data into analysis-friendly tidy formats.
+- help reshape data into analysis-friendly formats

 - help users draft

-- assist in decomposing compound terms into multiple columns with appropriate roles and IRIs,
+- assist in decomposing compound terms into multiple columns with appropriate roles and IRIs

 - help users draft

-10 Versioning and Backwards Compatibility
+12 Versioning and Backwards Compatibility

 - Include a